JarettDeSanti/JD_ORM_Ecommerce/README.md

 ## Usage

 In order to use this ORM (E-commerce) app, the user must open the server.js file located in this repository and run the command "node server.js" in the terminal.
 The user will also source the schema.sql file in the terminal and run seeds using the command "npm run seed".
 The user then opens the application in Insomnia Core.
-The test data can ve viewed in Insomnia Core and data can be created, updated, and deleted in the database.
+The test data can be viewed in Insomnia Core and data can be created, updated, and deleted in the database.

 ## Links